19hours/sg-statutes/Acts/Income Tax Act.md

 [34/2008]

-(6) For the years of assessment 2009 to 2012, a deduction under this section shall be made against income from the trade, profession or business for which the renovation or refurbishment expenditure was incurred after all other deductions under this Part have been allowed.

-[34/2008; 29/2012]
+(6) [Deleted by Act 32 of 2019wef 02/12/2019]

 (7) A person shall not be entitled to —

 (a) a deduction for renovation or refurbishment expenditure under this section where a deduction or an allowance for that expenditure is allowed under any other provision of this Act;

-(b) a deduction for renovation or refurbishment expenditure under this section in any basis period subsequent to the basis period in which the person permanently ceases the trade, profession or business for which purpose the expenditure was incurred;
+(b) a deduction for renovation or refurbishment expenditure under this section in any basis period subsequent to the basis period in which the person permanently ceases the trade, profession or business for which purpose the expenditure was incurred; or

-(c) a deduction for any amount of renovation or refurbishment expenditure incurred by a person during a specified period that begins with the basis period for the year of assessment 2009 or 2010 that is in excess of $150,000 of such expenditure;

-(d) a deduction for any amount of renovation or refurbishment expenditure incurred by a person during a basis period within a specified period that begins with the basis period for the year of assessment 2011 that is in excess of —

-(i) in the case of the basis period for the year of assessment 2011, $150,000 of such expenditure;

-(ii) in the case of the basis period for the year of assessment 2012, the amount of such expenditure derived from the formula

-where A is the lower of —

-(A) the renovation or refurbishment expenditure incurred by him during the basis period for the year of assessment 2011 which qualifies for the deduction; and

-(B) $150,000; and

-(iii) in the case of the basis period for the year of assessment 2013, the amount of such expenditure derived from the formula

-where A

-has the same meaning as in sub‑paragraph (ii); and

-B

-is the lower of —

-(A)

-the renovation or refurbishment expenditure incurred by him during the basis period for the year of assessment 2012 which qualifies for the deduction; and

-(B)

-$150,000 – A;

-(e) a deduction for any amount of renovation or refurbishment expenditure incurred by a person during a basis period within a specified period that begins with the basis period for the year of assessment 2012 that is in excess of —

-(i) in the case of the basis period for the year of assessment 2012, $150,000 of such expenditure;

-(ii) in the case of the basis period for the year of assessment 2013, the amount of such expenditure derived from the formula

-where A is the lower of —

-(A) the renovation or refurbishment expenditure incurred by him during the basis period for the year of assessment 2012 which qualifies for the deduction; and

-(B) $150,000; and

-(iii) in the case of the basis period for the year of assessment 2014, the amount of such expenditure derived from the formula

-where A

-has the same meaning as in sub‑paragraph (ii); and

-B

-is the lower of —

-(A)

-the renovation or refurbishment expenditure incurred by him during the basis period for the year of assessment 2013 which qualifies for the deduction; and

-(B)

-$300,000 – A; or
+[Act 32 of 2019 wef 02/12/2019]

+(c) [Deleted by Act 32 of 2019wef 02/12/2019]

+(d) [Deleted by Act 32 of 2019wef 02/12/2019]

+(e) [Deleted by Act 32 of 2019wef 02/12/2019]

 (f) a deduction for any amount of renovation or refurbishment expenditure incurred by a person during a specified period that begins with the basis period for the year of assessment 2013 or any subsequent year of assessment that is in excess of $300,000 of such expenditure.

 [34/2008; 29/2012; 19/2013]

-(8) In subsection (7)(c) to (f), “specified period” means a period of 3 consecutive basis periods beginning with the basis period for the year of assessment in which a deduction is first allowed to the person under this section, or any successive period of 3 consecutive basis periods.
+(8) In subsection (7)(f), “specified period” means a period of 3 consecutive basis periods beginning with the basis period for the year of assessment in which a deduction is first allowed to the person under this section, or any successive period of 3 consecutive basis periods.

 [29/2012]

+[Act 32 of 2019 wef 02/12/2019]

-(8A) Subsection (7)(c) to (f) shall apply for the purpose of determining the total amount of the deductions to be allowed to all the partners of a partnership carrying on a trade, profession or business, for the renovation or refurbishment expenditure incurred by the partnership, as if —
+(8A) Subsection (7)(f) shall apply for the purpose of determining the total amount of the deductions to be allowed to all the partners of a partnership carrying on a trade, profession or business, for the renovation or refurbishment expenditure incurred by the partnership, as if —

 (a) references in those provisions to an amount of renovation or refurbishment expenditure incurred by a person were references to an amount of such expenditure incurred by the partnership; and

 (b) references in those provisions to a specified period were references to a period of 3 consecutive basis periods beginning with the basis period for the year of assessment in which a deduction is first allowed to any partner of the partnership under this section for the renovation or refurbishment expenditure incurred by the partnership, or any successive period of 3 consecutive basis periods.

 [29/2012]

+[Act 32 of 2019 wef 02/12/2019]

 (9) No deduction shall be allowed to a person under this section for any renovation or refurbishment expenditure relating to —